 Here's another fun cabinet card from the UK.
 The words "Photo Co-op" are printed below the photo in the lower left corner.
 I didn't find any reference online to a studio by that name, and the card has no other information on it.
 The photographer added tiny spots of ink to the eyes of the...
 Continue Reading →

 The closest English equivalent of the German word Elfenreigen would be "fairy round dance," although Elfenreigen is also sometimes translated as "dance of the elves."
-Fantke & Co. must have been the children's theater or dance company, but I didn't find any reference to them online.
-"Carlsberg" may have been the location, but several towns...
+"Carlsberg" may have been the location where this photo was taken.
+A very kind visitor to the blog (bradwardine42) left a comment under the post with the following information: I...
 Continue Reading →